osm-search/Nominatim/README.md

 Contributing
 ============

 Contributions are welcome.
-For details see [CONTRIBUTING.md](contribution guide).
+For details see [contribution guide](CONTRIBUTING.md).

 Both bug reports and pull requests are welcome.